Discrimination and harassment

 - any other unwelcome conduct of a sexual nature.

-Sexual harassment may be a single incident or a series of incidents.
+Sexual harm may be a single incident or a series of incidents.
 Intention is irrelevant to the definition.

-A relationship based on mutual attraction or friendship does not constitute sexual harassment.
+A relationship based on mutual attraction or friendship does not constitute sexual harm.

-If the interaction is consensual, welcome and reciprocated it is not sexual harassment.
+If the interaction is consensual, welcome and reciprocated it is not sexual harm.

-Behaviour that constitutes sexual harassment will not be tolerated under any circumstances.
+Behaviour that constitutes sexual harm will not be tolerated under any circumstances.

 - sexual propositions